TexasBlockchainDAO/LucidLonghorns/README.md

 # LucidLonghorns
-NFT smart contract fot Texas Blockchain @UT
+NFT smart contract for Texas Blockchain @UT

 To test this code for yourself, first clone the repo with